Training Lions & Tigers:

 with these children, they will become convinced that they are right.

 You need to understand that most kids

 go on and on, ad nauseam, until they wear you down.
-Don't allow that to happen - they will view it as a sign of weakness and will persist longer the next time.
+Don't allow that to happen - they will view it as a sign of weakness in your and will persist longer the next time.

 #2.
 Establish Clear Standards & Rules

 clear standards about right and wrong.
 Apply these standards